 Noise Reduction in Control Valve

-For control valve noise reduction, a common-guided valve trim design has a special cage designed with many holes for process gas for gas flow through it.
+For control valve noise reduction, a common-guided valve trim design has a special cage designed with many holes for process gas flow through it.
 These holes increase the frequency of noise that is not audible by human ears.
 This also reduces the noise coupling to the pipes.

 Control valve noise reduction trim for process gas service called Whisper trim.
 A “Whisper” plug and cage set is shown in the given photograph.